emissary-ingress/emissary/docs/howtos/sso/salesforce.md

 4. Under `API (Enable OAuth Settings)` check the box next to `Enable OAuth Settings`.
 5. Fill in the `Callback URL` section with `https://{{AMBASSADOR_HOST}}/.ambassador/oauth2/redirection-endpoint`.
-6. Under `Selected OAuth Scopes` you must select the `openid` scope at the minimum.
-Select any other scopes you want to include in the response as well.
+6. Under `Selected OAuth Scopes` you must select the `openid` scope value at the minimum.
+Select any other scope values you want to include in the response as well.
 7. Click `Save` and `Continue` to create the application.
 8. Record the `Consumer Key` and `Consumer Secret` values from the `API (Enable OAuth Settings)` section in the newly created application's description page.